Norman Melchert: Books

 A dialogue involving six friends from university days on a cycling tour.
 Ten years on, they revive the lively discussions they had as students, this time discussing relativism.
 The six friends each take a different perspective on the issue and these are each presented without comment, allowing the reader to make a kind of Kierkegaardian choice.
 An interesting aspect of the work is that their tour forms a kind of allegory of the discussion (for example, the riders encounter long and steep hills on days when they discuss particularly difficult issues).

-Who's to Say? is available as a Google Books.
+Who's to Say? is available at Google Books.